About New Horizon

 About being a volunteer

 Volunteer can usually design their own job, depending on their interests, skills and experiences.
-Technical skills, while useful, are not that terribly important.
+Technical skills, while useful, are not that terribly important for a frontline volunteer.

 It’s very important to bring a caring and respectful approach to this work.
 Residents have frequently come from a very traumatized background in their home country and while travelling.